How to Find the Best Commercial Mortgage LendersMarch 29, 2019

 Related to the previous point, banks and other direct lenders have little flexibility in the loans they offer.
 Realistically, this is especially true when banks look at your risk factors and judge you unfavorably.
 Frequently, a mortgage broker’s network will include entrepreneurial direct lenders who might be willing bend or break from the standard underwriting norms.
 Of course, that’s the best way to obtain a highly customized commercial mortgage.

 Speaking of saving time, banks and other direct lenders are notorious for slow progress.
 Really, if you want a guaranteed loan from a bank, you might be waiting for six months or more.
-Clearly this is not viable to many real estate developers and investors.
+Clearly this is not viable for many real estate developers and investors.
 Usually, you’ll find a good loan broker who can close on a mortgage much faster than a direct lender can.

 Assets America® Makes Commercial Mortgage Loans

-Assets America® is a respected commercial mortgage broker for loans starting at $5 million with virtually no limit.
+Assets America® is a respected commercial mortgage broker for loans starting at $5 million with virtually no upper limit.
 The evidence is clear: Commercial mortgage brokers can provide significant advantages that direct commercial mortgage lenders can’t possibly match.
-Unhesitatingly, throw away your commercial mortgage lenders list and let us line up your next commercial mortgage for you.
+Don’t hesitate to throw away your commercial mortgage lenders list and let us line up your next commercial mortgage for you.
 Truly, we’ll save you substantial time and effort with our network of banks, institutional lenders and private funding sources.
 Most assuredly, even the best commercial mortgage lenders can’t match our commercial brokerage services.
 We can get financing when others refuse.
 Contact us today for more information about our commercial lending services.
 Call us at 206-622-3000!